Pranav20010312/Credit-Risk-Classification/README.md

 8. ## 📈 Evaluation Metrics

 -Accuracy: Correctly predicted instances

 -Precision: Proportion of positive predictions that are correct

--Recall: Proportion of actual positives that were predicted -F1 Score: The harmonic mean of Precision and Recall -AUC-ROC Curve: Measures the ability to distinguish between classes -Gini Coefficient: Shows hoe erll the model is performing
+-Recall: Proportion of actual positives that were predicted

+-F1 Score: The harmonic mean of Precision and Recall

+-AUC-ROC Curve: Measures the ability to distinguish between classes

+-Gini Coefficient: Shows how well the model is performing

-> ✔️ **AUC of 0.98**: Indicates excellent separation of defaulters from non-defaulters
+> **AUC of 0.98**: Indicates excellent separation of defaulters from non-defaulters
-> ✔️ **Gini Coefficient of 0.96**: Suggests strong rank ordering and predictive power
+> **Gini Coefficient of 0.96**: Suggests strong rank ordering and predictive power

 ## 📊 Final Outcome
 The model exhibits **high recall** and **lower precision**, which aligns with the business goal of minimizing financial risk.
 In credit risk modeling, **recall is more important**, as failing to identify a defaulter (false negative) is more costly than incorrectly flagging a good borrower (false positive).